 St. Kitts and Nevis Biometric Passport Modernisation: What Existing Economic Citizens Need to Know

 The Federation has launched a mandatory biometric enrolment programme for all citizens.
 Existing economic citizens have until 31 July 2027 to complete the protocol.
-Here is the official timeline, the fee schedule, the five-step process, and what PassPro clients should do.
+Here is the official timeline, the current fee schedule, the appointment workflow, and what PassPro clients should do.

-Compiled from official communications by the Ministry of National Security and the St. Kitts and Nevis Citizenship by Investment Unit.
+Compiled from official communications by the Ministry of National Security and the St. Kitts and Nevis Citizenship Unit.

-The information below is compiled directly from official communications published by the Ministry and the CIU.
+The information below is compiled directly from official communications published by the Ministry and the Citizenship Unit, current as of June 2026.
 Existing economic citizens have until 31 July 2027 to complete the enrolment.
-Passports that have not been upgraded by 1 August 2027 will be deactivated for international travel.
+Passports issued before 14 April 2026 that have not been upgraded will stop being accepted at international borders on 1 August 2027.

 PassPro clients holding St. Kitts and Nevis citizenship should read this in full.
-The deadline is firm, the workflow is government-controlled, and the first step requires a formally appointed Authorised Agent.
+The deadline is firm, the workflow is government-controlled, and the first practical step is appointing an Authorised Agent.

 Official Clarification on Status

-Before the operational detail, one point should be stated plainly.
-The CIU has confirmed that this is a passport modernisation initiative and does not affect the legal citizenship status of any existing citizen.
+The Citizenship Unit has confirmed that this is a passport modernisation initiative and does not affect the legal citizenship status of any existing citizen.
 Citizenship of St. Kitts and Nevis remains intact.

 What changes is the physical travel document.
 A non-biometric passport issued before 14 April 2026 will, from 1 August 2027 onward, no longer be accepted at international borders.
 Missing the deadline does not revoke citizenship.
-It does render the travel document completely unusable at border control until enrolment is completed and the passport is reissued.
-The legal status of the holder is unchanged.
-The document used to evidence that status is being replaced.
+It does render the travel document unusable at border control until enrolment is completed and the upgraded passport is issued.
+The legal status of the holder is unchanged; the document that evidences that status is being replaced.

 Official Timeline